Code-Institute-Submissions/Full-Stack-Frameworks-with-Django-Milestone-Project-3/README.md

 - At the top of the page there is always the navigation bar to prevent a user of a device from being forced to go back or scroll to the menu to navigate.

 - All the books on the product page have a title, price, category, rating.
-As Admin / Superuser there are also two buttons for edit and delete.
+As Admin / Superuser there are also two buttons to edit and delete.

-- Clicking on the cover of the books opens the details page. the presentation page divided into two quadrants, on the left the cover image, on the right the name, the price, the category to which it belongs, rating, a short description, a button to change the quantities, a button to return to the page precedenete, a button to add to cart. also here as Admin / Superuser there are also two buttons for edit and delete.
+- Clicking on the cover of the books the user will be redirect to the book details.
+The presentation page divided into two quadrants, on the left the cover image, on the right the name, the price, the category it belongs to, rating, a short description, a button to change the quantities, a button to return to the previous page , a button to add to cart.
+Also, on this details page, as Admin / Superuser there are also two buttons to edit and delete.

-- When the user adds, modifies, removes or performs a login, log out, purchase action, a notification is displayed with a toast. the displayed message is fixed under the cart and modified with colors according to the type of message displayed.
+- When the user adds, modifies, removes or performs a login, log out, purchase action, a notification is displayed with a toast.
+The displayed message is fixed under the cart and the colors are changing according to the type of message displayed.

 - The layout remains the same to try to keep things simple and hassle-free when navigating from page to page, which prevents the user from clicking the browser's back button.

 - The login or registration forms will not be displayed to the incoming user to maintain navigation even for users who wish to purchase without registering or logging in.

-- The layout of a white background has been included on the product and service pages to keep the layout clean and speed up loading times if there are many products or services to display on a device. the only background image is shown on the home screen as a stylistic and aesthetic presentation to the website.
+- The layout of a white background has been included on the product and service pages to keep the layout clean and speed up loading times if there are many products or services to display on a device.
+The only background image is shown on the home screen as a stylistic and aesthetic presentation to the website.

 - Login and registration have been implemented on the website to help protect user data such as confidential information and Stripe takes care of card payments.

 ### User Stories:

 - As an entrepreneur, I want to have a way to easily manage my e-commerce.
-I want to be able to have a site where I can sell in to a public online with speed and simplicity.
+I want to be able to have a site where I can sell to an online customers with speed and simplicity.

 - As a website owner and sole trader, I want my website to be efficient, intuitive and suitable for everyone.
 I need an easy way to increase my sales and find a growing audience of buyers.

-- As a seller as a profession I need to expand my showcase and not to be beaten by the competition.
+- As a professional seller, I need to increase my profits and be competitive.

-- As a Library user I can manage my account and buy books and keep up to date with upcoming news or to find something to read as a hobby.
+- As a Library customer I can manage my account, buy book(s) and be kept up to date with upcoming news or finding something to read as a hobby.

-- As a Library user I can easily browse and navigate the website and find the best offers and gifts or what I am passionate about.
+- As a Library customer I can easily browse and navigate the website and find the best offers, gift ideas, or what I am passionate about.

-- As a website user, payments are secure and I don't have to worry about my password or card details being stolen.
-Immediate deliveries and an always updated catalog.
+- As a website user, I can count on fast delivery, updated catalog and I don't have to worry about my password or card details being stolen because the site has a secure payment method.

 ### Design ideas

-Website design is all about trying to provide a simple yet straightforward layout without over-complication or the feel of too many things.
+The design of the Website is very clear and minimal, it has a simple straightforward layout without over-complication.

 - #### Characters

-    - The standard font was used to keep things simple.
+    - The font used is Gentium Book Basic and I choose it to keep things simple.

 - #### Colors